bryantx22/nba_random_walk/README.md

 3. Other Goals:

     - Maintain a rich play-by-play data set for all games played in the seasons under consideration (2014-15 to 2021-22); see pbp_games
+    - Understand the evolution of each team's strength over different seasons
     - Construct an interface to investigate the causal impacts of treatments
         - e.g.: Understand the impact of shot selection (small ball; taking more threes) on the probability distribution of lead changes, the distribution of final point spreads, etc.